The Adventure of the Blanched Soldier: Plot

-In January 1903, at Baker Street, James M. Dodd sees Holmes about a missing friend, Godfrey Emsworth.
-Dodd and Emsworth served in the Imperial Yeomanry in South Africa during the recent Second Boer War.
-Emsworth was wounded.
-Dodd has not seen him since the report of his injury, leading Dodd to believe something is amiss.
+In January 1903, at Baker Street, James M. Dodd comes to Holmes with a strange story regarding his friend, Godfrey Emsworth.
+Dodd and Emsworth served in the Imperial Yeomanry in South Africa during the Second Boer War.
+Emsworth was sent home after being treated for a bullet wound; hearing nothing from his friend for quite some time afterwards, Dodd began to suspect something was amiss.

-Dodd wrote to Colonel Emsworth, Godfrey's father, and was told Godfrey went off to sea, but Dodd was not satisfied with this answer.
-Next, Dodd went to the Emsworth family home, Tuxbury Old Park, near Bedford.
-There were four people there—the Colonel and his wife, and an old butler and his wife.
-The Colonel was less than gracious.
-He repeated the story about his son's world voyage, implied Dodd was lying about knowing Godfrey, and seemed irritated at Dodd's suggestion he provide information so he could send a letter to Godfrey.
+Dodd wrote to Colonel Emsworth, Godfrey's father, and was told Godfrey had gone on a voyage round the world for his health.
+Dodd found it odd that Godfrey himself had not written to him about this matter, and managed to convince Godfrey's mother to invite him to the Emsworth family home, Tuxbury Old Park, near Bedford.
+There were four people there—the colonel and his wife, and an old butler and his wife.
+The irritable colonel repeated the story about his son's world voyage, implied Dodd was lying about knowing Godfrey, and abruptly refused Dodd's request for Godfrey's contact information.